Baba O'Riley

-"Baba O'Riley", sometimes mistakenly referred to as "Teenage Wasteland", is a song by the English rock band the Who, written by guitarist and principal songwriter Pete Townshend.
+"Baba O'Riley" is a song by the English rock band the Who, written by guitarist and principal songwriter Pete Townshend.
 It is the opening track to the Who's fifth studio album, Who's Next (1971).
 In Europe, it was released as a single in October 1971, coupled with "My Wife".
 Performances of "Baba O'Riley" appear on several Who live albums.

 Widely regarded as one of the Who's finest songs and as one of the greatest rock songs of all time, "Baba O'Riley" appears in Times "All-Time 100 Songs" list, Rolling Stones list of "The 500 Greatest Songs of All Time", and the Rock and Roll Hall of Fame as one of the 500 Songs That Shaped Rock and Roll.

 Background and composition

 Townshend wrote "Baba O'Riley" for his Lifehouse project, a rock opera intended as the followup to the Who's 1969 opera Tommy.
 In Lifehouse, a Scottish farmer named Ray would have sung the song at the beginning as he gathered his wife Sally and his two children to begin their move to London.
 When Lifehouse was scrapped, eight of the songs were salvaged and recorded for the Who's fifth studio album Who's Next (1971), with "Baba O'Riley" as the lead-off track.
 The song title refers to two of Townshend's primary inspirations at the time: Indian spiritual master Meher Baba and American minimalist composer Terry Riley.

 According to Townshend, at the end of the band's gig at the 1969 Isle of Wight Festival, the field was covered in rubbish left by fans, which inspired the line "teenage wasteland".
 In another interview, Townshend said the song was also inspired by "the absolute desolation of teenagers at Woodstock, where audience members were strung out on acid and 20 people had brain damage.
 The irony was that some listeners considered the song a teenage celebration: 'Teenage Wasteland, yes!
 We're all wasted!